MayaFlux/MayaFlux/docs/Tutorials/SculptingData/VisualMateriality.md

 ## What You've Learned

 **PointCollectionNode:** Aggregate many vertices in one node
-**Batching:** One buffer, one upload, one draw call—critical for performance
+**Batching:** One buffer, one upload, one draw call - critical for performance
 **RootGraphicsBuffer:** Hidden orchestrator managing all graphics buffers
 **GraphicsBatchProcessor:** Default processor coordinating child buffer processing
 **PresentProcessor:** Final processor grouping buffers by window and presenting frames
 **Graphics Subsystem Thread:** Self-driven loop running at 60 FPS, no manual event loops
 **Dynamic Rendering:** Vulkan 1.3 approach with `vkCmdBeginRendering`, no render pass objects

 **Next:** Section 3 crosses domains.
-We'll drive point positions from audio nodes—live audio analysis moving visual data.
+We'll drive point positions from audio nodesfor live audio analysis moving visual data.
 Finally: numbers are just numbers.

 ---

 # **Tutorial: Time and Updates**

-_In the previous sections, geometry was static—created once in `compose()`.
+_In the previous sections, geometry was static, created once in `compose()`.
 Now: geometry that evolves.
 Points that grow, move, disappear.
 This is where MayaFlux's architecture reveals its power: no draw loop, updates on your terms._

 ---

-## The Simplest Path

 ```cpp
 void compose() {